-An individual or organisation hiring Diocesan or Parish premises e.g. the Church Hall, whether for a financial consideration or not, must co-operate with the following in addition to any additional terms and conditions imposed by the person in control of the hired premises e.g. the Parish Priest:
+An individual or organisation hiring Diocesan or Parish premises e.g. the Church Hall, whether for a financial consideration or not, must co-operate with the following in addition to any additional

 - report any accident or unsafe condition of which they become aware during their hire to the person in charge or as instructed within the terms and conditions of hire; - be aware of the emergency procedures applicable to the premises being hired and have made suitable provisions to implement these.
 Hirers should undertake their own risk assessments for general usage and fire; - be aware that the hirer is responsible for any loss or damage caused whilst using Diocesan premises.
 Private hirers may wish to purchase public indemnity insurance cover to protect against costs incurred in the event of loss or damage.
 Commercial hirers and contractors providing a service or attraction and engaged by a hirer must ensure they have public indemnity insurance with a minimum limit of indemnity of £5 million.
 Proof of insurance should be given to the parish before confirmation of hire is signed; and - in all cases, the hirer must ensure their activities are in sympathy and respectful of the teachings of the Catholic Church and will not cause offence.